FrancescoCorbosiero/go-docker-manager/README.md

-# Go Docker Manager - Containers CI/CD pipeline
+# Tool for Docker Compose

+## ⚠️: This is an experimental project in the prototyping phase — future development is highly unlikely due to poor Proof of Concept.

 **Goal:**
-Intuitive & easy orchestration of docker containers on single remote VPS.
+Intuitive & easy management of `docker compose` operations.

-In order to host a new webiste it's enough to create a module under /compose directory.
-A module is composed of those necessary configuration files in order to run with docker compose (usually .env + docker-compose.yml is enough).
-User should be able to easily modify modules for each website both manually, from Makefile configuration and (in the future) from web UI dashboard like a mini VPS management system.

-The project is composed of a core set of *core* modules that handle orchestration of docker containers through docker *templates* (.env file + docker-compose.yml + extra sh files(optional)) that can be extended as a web UI dashboard like a mini VPS management system.

-Eveything inside root dir is aligned with VPS file system through GitHub Actions workflow.
+When it comes to simple and straightforward orchestration of your docker containers, meaning:

+- run, stop, delete containers
+- volume backup management
+- monitoring of the running containers

+you don't usually need complex solutions like Kubernetes or Ansible, `docker compose` itlself should be enough with his *declarative* and *deterministic* `docker-compose.yml` file both with the interpolation of `environment variables` defined in `.env` file.

+Unfortunately, `docker compose` was not designed for scalable multi-instance reuse out-of-the-box.

+While Compose supports some environment variable interpolation via .env or export, it doesn’t let you easily:

+- Dynamically reuse the same file for N independent instances
+- Launch N isolated containers from the same Compose file without collisions

+Compose makes this possible through -p flag:

+`docker compose -p [namespace] up -d`

+However configuration and organization of the file system can be messy.

+This application aims to let the user create and maintain his own file system organization and setup of the docker compose *easily*.

+Users can create a docker compose `template` module, containing the dockerized version of the application, and run as many instances he wants without worrying about configuration files conflicts.

+Another important design key of the application is to be friendly for on-point manual operations, which means that this setup is easily modifiable *manually* (directly on file system) or through CLI commands (*Makefile*).

-## Host new container *manually*
+## Host new container *manually* with Docker Compose

-1. Create a new *template* under `/templates` (.env + docker-compose.yml) if doesn't already exists one.
+1. Create a new *template* module under `/templates` (.env + docker-compose.yml) if doesn't already exists one.
 2. Copy the files from the template to a new *module* under `/compose` (.env + docker-compose.yml) and populate the `.env` file with actual configuration values.
 3. Run with docker compose under `/compose/[module]`